-Couple of months back I wrote an article on “How to keep good testers in testing position“.
-There I mentioned one point as to appreciate the testers for their good work.
+A couple of months back I wrote an article on “How to keep Good Testers in Testing Position“.
+There I mentioned one point to appreciate the testers for their good work.

-The same concept is used by Eric Jacobson – a software tester, to keep motivation alive in his testing team.
-Eric found interesting idea to reward good testers.
-The idea of holding a bug contest.
+The same concept is used by Eric Jacobson – a Software Tester, to keep the motivation alive in his testing team.
+Eric found an interesting idea to reward good testers.
+The idea of holding a Bug contest.
 And decided to award the ‘Mercury’ cap to the tester who could log the most bugs in a given week.
-See the winner of his contest.
+See the Winner of this Contest.

-I am really fan of awarding testers for their good work.
+I am really a fan of awarding testers for their good work.
 It may be any kind of appreciation.
-May be a small gift or just few kind words of appreciation from the lead or manager.
+Maybe a small gift or just a few kind words of appreciation from the lead or manager.
 This will keep the spirit alive in testers to find new and quality bugs.

-If you are a team leader, manager or even a team member, what do you think is the best way to keep motivation alive in software testers?
+If you are a Team Leader, Manager or even a team member, what do you think is the best way to keep the motivation alive in Software Testers?